Palm Trees and Power Lines (film): Plot

 Lea and Tom are at a restaurant one day and the waitress suspects Lea is in a coercive relationship.
 When Tom steps outside to take a phone call, the waitress covertly tells Lea that if she needs to get away, she can help her.
 Confused and unaware that she is being groomed by Tom, Lea asks why she would need help, and the waitress mentions that Tom frequents the eatery with other young girls.
-When Tom returns, he can sense Lea’s unease and gets her to talk about what’s troubling her.
-When she confesses the waitress said she’s seen him before with other girls, he plays it off and claims she must have him mistaken with someone else.
+When Tom returns, he can sense Lea's unease and gets her to talk about what's troubling her.
+When she confesses the waitress said she's seen him before with other girls, he plays it off and claims she must have him mistaken with someone else.

-Later, while Lea is out drinking and smoking with friends, Jared mockingly jokes she has been seen "hanging out with the geriatric."
+Later, while Lea is out drinking and smoking with friends, Jared mockingly jokes she has been seen "hanging out with the geriatric".
 Lea, angry that Amber is the one who told Jared, storms off and shows up distraught at Tom's motel room.
-Tom reassures her that her friends and family’s opinions don’t matter.
+Tom comforts Lea by telling her he loves her and reassuring her that her friends and family's opinions don't matter.
 He also gifts her a bracelet inscribed with an inside joke they share.
-When he asks if she wants to go somewhere with him, Lea agrees without hesitation and the two head to a hotel.
+When he asks if she wants to go on a vacation with him, Lea agrees without hesitation and the two head to a hotel.
 On their second night at the hotel, Tom sits Lea down and asks her if she can do something for him.
-He says she needs to sleep with another man for money, and if she loves him she’ll do it for him.
+He says she needs to sleep with another man for money, and if she loves him she'll do it for him.
 Having coerced her into prostitution, he leaves her with a middle-aged man.
-The unnamed man coaxes a reluctant Lea into oral and anal sex.
+The unnamed man coaxes a reluctant Lea into oral and vaginal sex.
 While the man is in the shower, an emotional Lea packs her things and leaves the room, but Tom catches her in an embrace before she can leave the hotel.

-He takes her to get food at a restaurant, and Lea uses an excuse to go to the restroom as an opportunity to leave him, walking to a nearby gas station by herself.
+Tom takes her to get food at a restaurant, and Lea uses an excuse to go to the restroom as an opportunity to leave, walking to a nearby gas station by herself.
 She tearfully calls Amber to come pick her up, and when she arrives the two reconcile.
 At home, Lea makes an effort to spend more time with her mother and returns to her usual activities with Amber.
-Amber compliments Lea’s bracelet, which compels her to try and phone Tom, but his mobile numbers are disconnected.
+After Amber compliments Lea's bracelet, she feels compelled to try and phone Tom several times, but his mobile number is disconnected.
 She goes to the motel and knocks on his door, but it goes unanswered.
-She inquires about Tom's whereabouts from a neighboring woman, whom she had seen before speaking with him, and the woman reluctantly dials his number and puts her through to Tom.
+She inquires about Tom's whereabouts from an upstairs tenant she had seen Tom helping out before, and the girl reluctantly dials his number and puts her through to Tom.
 Lea sobs into the phone and asks why Tom abandoned her.
-The film ends with her affirmation of her feelings for him.
+The film ends with Lea's affirmations of her feelings for Tom and she smiles hearing him reciprocate his love for her.